 - Tailor your resume or application to the position.
 Highlight the experience and skills that relate to the job.
 For example, if you are applying for a job working with children, feature your camp experience, not being a server at a restaurant.

 - Don’t be afraid to call and see if they received your application or resume.
 It might improve your chances of being interviewed.

 - Need help with your resume?
-We’re happy to help!
+Alan and Dan are happy to help!

 - Brief them about the job, so they will know what to say.
 You want them to highlight your relevant experience.

 - 9 Ways Your References Can Help You Land Your Next Job

 - If you really want the job, be able to communicate why.

 - Be positive about past employers.